Skip to content

 SlugUnique URL key — appears in the callback URL as /api/connections/<slug>/callback

-ProviderBase OAuth type (GitHub, Google, Microsoft, Discord, Generic OIDC, Generic OAuth 2)
+ProviderBase OAuth type (GitHub, Google, Microsoft, Discord, Telegram, X, Generic OIDC, Generic OAuth 2)

 Display nameLabel shown on login/register buttons